-- base\variables (list of pybamm.Symbo1) A list of base variables with a method evaluate(t,y), each entry of which returns the value of that variable for that particular sub-solution.
+- base_variables (list of pybamm.
+Symbol) A list of base variables with a method evaluate(t,y), each entry of which returns the value of that variable for that particular sub-solution.
 A Solution can be comprised of sub-solutions which are the solutions of different models.
-Note that this can be any kind of node in the expression tree, not just a pybamm.Variable.
-When evaluated, returns an array of size (m,n) - base\variable\casadis (list of casadi.Function) A list of casadi functions.
-When evaluated, returns the same thing as base\Variable.evaluate (but more efficiently). - solution (pybamm.
-Solution) The solution object to be used to create the processed variables property data initialise 2D()

-• warn (bool, optional) - Whether to raise warnings when trying to evaluate time and length scales.
+Note that this can be any kind of node in the expression tree, not just a pybamm.
+Variable.
+When evaluated, returns an array of size (m,n) - base_variable_casadis (list of casadi.Function) A list of casadi functions.
+When evaluated, returns the same thing as base_Variable.evaluate (but more efficiently). - solution (pybamm.Solution) The solution object to be used to create the processed variables - warn (bool, optional) Whether to raise warnings when trying to evaluate time and length scales.
 Default is True.